 Luckily, Google’s spam detection algorithm, which works to ensure all reviews represent a genuine customer experience, will quickly recognize a large influx of reviews as spam and remove them.
 In fact, in most cases, they are removed as soon as 48 hours after the first post.
 In 2020, this algorithm detected “40 billion spammy pages every day.”

 While review removal can save a GBP from any lasting effects of a spam attack, it’s important to note that Google does not differentiate between positive and negative reviews here.
-If your business receives an uncharacteristic spike in five-star reviews over a short span of time it will potentially raise some red flags and, evidently, lead to an investigation.
+If you receive an uncharacteristic spike in five-star reviews and responses over a short span of time, it will likely raise some red flags.
+This in turn will evidenty lead to an investigation of the potential misuse of automated google business review software.
 The content will likely be the deciding factor here.
 A stream of 5-star, no comment reviews that have language indicating the customer didn’t patronize the business will trip spam filters.
 This is where paying for a collection of fake reviews can backfire.

 Review Gating Examples: